 Chris Bopp studies how social service organizations use data and information systems to evaluate and improve their programs.
 Over the last 10 years, he has consulted for a variety of organizations in the areas of data science, IT engineering and information security.
 He has conducted research around the diffusion of information through social media during natural disasters with Project EPIC and was a Data Science for Social Good fellow at the University of Chicago.
 Bopp received his BS from Rochester Institute of Technology and his MS from the University of Colorado Boulder’s ATLAS Institute Information and Communication Technology for Development program.
 His advisor, Amy Voida, is a Department of Information Science faculty member.

 Alicia Gibb is founder and director of the ATLAS Institute’s BTU Lab.
 She also established and runs the Open Source Hardware Association, which aims to educate and promote the use and adoption of open source hardware of all types.
 In her spare time, Alicia is building an education-related open source hardware company.
 Previously, Alicia was a researcher and prototyper at Bug Labs, where she ran the academic research program and the Test Kitchen, an open R&D Lab.
-She holds master’s degrees in Art History and Library and Information Science from Pratt Institute, and BA in Art Education from the University of Wisconsin—Milwaukee.
+She holds master’s degrees in Art History and Library and Information Science from Pratt Institute, and a BA in Art Education from the University of Wisconsin—Milwaukee.

 David Oonk studies how students learn about controversial science topics, such as climate change, and how multimedia and artistic tools can be used to help facilitate their learning.
 For the past four years, he has worked for the Cooperative Institute for Research in Environmental Sciences (CIRES) Education and Outreach, and communications groups.
 In that time he has worked with Navajo Nation tribal college students on a project documenting environmental and land use change on the reservation through photography, and with middle and high school students across Colorado on climate change documentaries.
 Oonk received a B.A. in Anthropology and a B.F.A in Film Studies from the University of Colorado–Boulder.

-Simone Hyater-Adams, BS Physics, Hampton University 2014 (Advisor: Finkelstein, Physics): Simone is interested in the study of a student’s “Physics Identity.”
+Simone Hyater-Adams, BS Physics, Hampton University 2014 (Advisor: Professor Finkelstein, Physics): Simone is interested in the study of a student’s “Physics Identity.”
 She plans to investigate how a student develops their like/dislike of Physics and use methods of outreach to encourage underrepresented students’ interests in the field by incorporating the performing arts and digital media.